MicrosoftDocs/memdocs/memdocs/intune/remote-actions/collect-diagnostics.md

 ## Collect diagnostics from a Windows device

 <!--1895390-->
 The **Collect diagnostics** remote action can also be configured to automatically collect and upload Windows devices logs upon an Autopilot failure on a device.
-When an Autopilot failure occurs, logs will be processed on the failed device and then automatically captured and uploaded to Intune.
+When an Autopilot failure occurs, logs are processed on the failed device and then automatically captured and uploaded to Intune.
 A device can automatically capture one set of logs per day.

 The diagnostic collection is stored for 28 days and then deleted.
 Each device can have up to 10 collections stored at one time.